Anne Quito

 In 2017, Quito won the inaugural Steven Heller Prize for Cultural Commentary from the American Institute of Graphic Arts (AIGA).
-In 2018 a story she co-authored received a silver medal in the Malofiej Infographic Awards.
+In 2018, a story she co-authored received a silver medal in the Malofiej Infographic Awards.

 Quito is the writer and editor of Mag Men: Fifty Years of Making Magazines (Columbia University Press, 2019), a book about the glory days of magazine design as told by graphic design legends Milton Glaser and Walter Bernard.
 In December 2019, she conducted an extended interview with Glaser and Bernard for the book’s launch at the School of Visual Arts in New York City.

+She teaches at the School of Visual Arts MFA in Products of Design program and is an editor at large of the podcast Print is Dead, (Long Live Print!).

 Education

 Quito earned her Master's degree in visual arts from Georgetown University in 2009.
 She also earned an MFA in design criticism from the School of Visual Arts in 2014.
 Quito's master's thesis for the SVA, "Designing a Country from Scratch: Nation Branding in South Sudan," explored the politics of creating a national identity, based on research in Switzerland and South Sudan.
 She presented her findings at the 2014 Design Criticism conference at the School of Visual Arts, and has lectured and been interviewed about that work.